timetravel-Err/ns3.30.1_BlackHoleAttack/README.md

 2. Simply copy the file and replace with the existing .cc and .h files in adov/model/
 2. Copy the blackhole.cc and myapp.h to scratch folder.
 3. Use " ./waf --run blackhole " command to execute the script.

+` Works on ns3.30.1 (not tested on other versions)